WiseLabCMU/abstract-dataloader/docs/types.md

     Runtime `isinstance` checks on `runtime_checkable` protocols only check that the object has all of the properties that are specified by the protocol; however, it does not verify the types of these properties.
 This is termed an "unsafe overlap," and the python [Protocol specification](https://typing.python.org/en/latest/spec/protocol.html#runtime-checkable-decorator-and-narrowing-types-by-isinstance) states that `isinstance` checks in type checkers should always fail in this case.

     Since the built-in `isinstance` does not follow this behavior, runtime type checkers (which all rely on `isinstance`) all appear to systematically ignore this.

+!!! warning "Patching `default_collate` in pytorch dataloaders"

+    There is currently no way to add custom node support to `torch.utils._pytree`, which is used by `default_collate`.
+Instead, we must provide a custom collate function with a supported pytree library, such as [optree](https://github.com/metaopt/optree).

+    - If dataclasses are registered with the optree root namespace, then the [`torch.Collate`][abstract_dataloader.torch.Collate] implementation which we provide is sufficient, as long as `optree` is installed.
+        ```python
+        from optree.dataclasses import dataclass as optree_dataclass
+        from optree.registry import __GLOBAL_NAMESPACE

+        dataclass = partial(optree_dataclass, namespace=__GLOBAL_NAMESPACE)
+        ```

+    - If dataclasses are registered with a named optree namespace, then a custom collate function should be provided which uses that namespace:
+        ```python
+        def collate_fn(data: Sequence[TRaw]) -> TCollated:
+            # Use the namespace provided to `optree.dataclasses.dataclass`
+            return optree.tree_map(
+                lambda *x: torch.stack(x), *data, namespace="data")
+        ```

 ??? quote "Full example code"